Contax: Pre-war

 Zeiss also invented the System Camera, with all sorts of near-photo, wide-angle, mirror-house, long-focal-length lenses for specific situations.
 However Zeiss called it Universalkamera.

 One of the key design features was a coupled rangefinder with a very long baseline, with its own eyepiece next to that of the viewfinder.
 To enhance accuracy, a novel rotating wedge system was employed instead of the common swinging mirror mechanism.
 Other main features included focusing drive built into the camera body for use with standard lens, removable back, shutter-speed knob integral with film-wind knob placed at the front of the camera body, and black-enamelled finish.

-The young lens designer Ludwig Bertele, formerly of Ernemann, was charged with the responsibility of designing the lenses.
+The young lens designer Ludwig Bertele, formerly of Ernemann, was charged with the responsibility of designing the lenses, including the Biogon and Sonnar.

 The greatest advantage of the Zeiss lenses was the reduced number of air-to-glass surfaces in Bertele's designs.
 In the years before lens coating was generally practiced, this had advantages for contrast and resistance to lens flare.
 Zeiss also pioneered glass coating, and before the war coated lenses were offered.
 After lens coating became universal post WW2, designers were given more freedom in using extra air-to-glass surfaces in correcting lens aberrations, without fear of the ill effects of surface reflections.